AvineshTripathi/edu-client/CONTRIBUTING.md

 ### 🚩 Testing changes :

-1. After changes type `npm test`.
+1. After doing changes type `npm test`.
 This launches the test runner in the interactive watch mode.
 2. See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### 🚩 Building project :